Friday, December 28, 2012

 Esto y lo Otro:

-You can find them in the Plaza Isla Mujeres between Juarez and Hidalgo Avenues, in behind Fredy’s Restaurante.
+You can find them in the Plaza Isla Mujeres between Juarez and Hidalgo Avenues, behind Fredy’s Restaurante.

-Tonight at Barlito’s on Isla Mujeres Kay Cole showcased her first novel, Lonesome Knob.
+Tonight at Barlito’s on Isla Mujeres, Kay Cole showcased her first novel, Lonesome Knob.

 It is a novel loosely based on her life growing up “at the end of a dusty road on a remote and desolate West Texas farm known as Lonesome Knob.”